Andriy Kolodyuk: Investor

 Kolodyuk's first venture project was the Unitrade company in 1994.
 He invested $5,000 in it.

 In 2001, Kolodyuk created a venture company AVentures.

 In 2012, a new AVentures Capital Venture Fund was launched for investing in IT startups having R&D in Ukraine and Central Eastern Europe.

-The fund focuses on investments in industries such as software, e -commerce, cloud services, mobile technologies, IOT and others.
+The fund focuses on investments in industries such as software, e-commerce, cloud services, mobile technologies, IOT and others.

+In 2016, Kolodyuk's UVCA initiated a launch of the government fund for startups, expected to boost the growth of the national venture capital and IT sectors, enabling 2,500 existing startups to secure financing.
+According to the association, only 66 of these startups managed to attract investments in 2015.

+In 2019, Ciclum raised a new investment round with the participation of AVentures Capital.

 As of 2021, there were 24 companies in AVentures Capital portfolio.

-In November 2015, Kolodyuk joined the Supervisory Board of the International Ciklum Software Development Company after promoting the Ukrainian Redevelopment Fund.
+In November 2015, Kolodyuk joined the supervisory board of the International Ciklum Software Development Company after promoting the Ukrainian Redevelopment Fund.

 In 2022, data protection startup with Ukrainian roots Spin Technology which was backed by AVentures raised $16M in a Series A round with a $55 million valuation.

+In 2022, Kolodyuk revealed the number of venture investments in Ukraine: over eight years, a total of $2.8 billion has been invested in the Ukrainian ecosystem, with foreign investments amounting to $780 million in 2021.

+In January 2022, Qualcomm acquired Ukrainian company Augmented Pixels, which counted AVentures Capital among its investors.

+In August 2022, Spin Technology raised $16 million in Series A funding, valuing the company at $55 million.
+Initial funding included a $500,000 seed round from AVentures Capital in 2017.